PAO PEREIRA TINCTURE|

 from AMAZON HERBS®

 Pao Pereira is an indigenous tree from the Amazon rainforest and traditionally used as a febrifuge (lowers fever) by the indians of South America.

-Further and most importantly, it is used as an excellent alternative therapy for many difficult-to-treat cancers; alone or in combination with known cancer drugs.
+Further and most importantly, it is used as an excellent alternative therapy for many difficult-to-handle cancers; alone or in combination with known cancer drugs.
 The extract from the bitter inner-bark, seems to effectively suppress the proliferation of HIV, herpes viruses, cancer and leukemia cells.

 It is effective in preventing among other uses, prostate cancer and/or reducing PSA levels*.

-Used in the treatment and prevention (prophylaxis) of malaria (Plasmodium falciparum**) by boosting the immune system.
+Used in the inhibiting and prophylaxis of malaria (Plasmodium falciparum**) by boosting the immune system.
 It can also be useful in combating AIDS, Leishmaniasis cutaneous, and herpes.

 The alkaloids from Pao Pereira (family Apocynaceae), have the same toxic effect against certain cancer cells; however with no such effect on normal ones.

 Pao Pereira also inhibits replication of the Herpes simplex virus genome.

 It crosses the blood-brain barrier*** easily and attaches itself to potential brain cancer cells.

-Brain cancer, glioblastoma the most common and aggressive brain tumor and is very difficult to treat.
+Brain cancer, glioblastoma the most common and aggressive brain tumor and is very difficult to stop.

 The alkaloids carry a risk of toxicity only in cases of overdose and have no known side effects.

 The bark tincture can be applied to all types of disease involving immunodeficiency (prevents the body from fighting infections and diseases) and can be used as a synergistic adjunct therapy (combined power by working together); alongside chemo- and radiotherapy in the many forms of cancer.

 Indole and beta-carboline alkaloids: geissospermine, flavopereirine, dihydroflavopereirine, vellosine, geissoschizoline (and derivatives), geissoschizoline N4-oxide, 1,2-dehydrogeissoschizoline, apogeissoschizine and pausperadine.

 Alkaloids from the inner bark of Geissospermum vellosii (synonym: Geissospermun laeve) possess a variety of therapeutic properties including antimalarial activities, activity as a natural sexual stimulant and inhibition of the proliferation of HIV and herpes viruses.

-Extract from this bark can be used to treat intermittent fevers.
+Extract from this bark can be used to handle intermittent fevers.
 Geissospermum species are believed to purify the blood and the liver.
-These species are said also to be used for the prevention (prophylaxis) of malaria.
+These species are said also to be used for the prophylaxis of malaria.